- Embedded Journal vs UFS Journal

 If HA mode is not an option, it is possible to run a master on the same node as a dedicated standby master.
 This second master exists only to write checkpoints, and will not serve client requests if the leading master dies.
 In this setup, both masters have similar memory requirements since they both need to hold all Alluxio metadata in memory.
 To start a dedicated standby master for writing periodic checkpoints, run

 $ ./bin/alluxio-start.sh secondary_master

-Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the checkpoint is written.
-This operation may take hours depending on Alluxio namespace size.
-Therefore, Alluxio primary master will not create checkpoints by default.
+Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the leading master is writing a checkpoint.
+This operation may take hours depending on Alluxio’s namespace size.
+Therefore, Alluxio’s leading master will not create checkpoints by default.

-Restarting the current primary master to transfer the leadership to another running master periodically can help avoiding primary master journal logs from growing unbounded when Alluxio is running in HA mode.
+Restarting the current leading master to transfer the leadership to another running master periodically can help avoid leading master journal logs from growing unbounded when Alluxio is running in HA mode.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint: